 Australia’s copper production dropped by 28,000 MT in 2017.
 During the year, production decreased significantly at BHP Billiton’s Olympic Dam mine.
-The company’s operational review for the last half of 2017 states there was a 31-percent reduction in production compared with the previous year.
+The company’s operational review for the last half of 2017 states that there was a 31-percent reduction in production compared with the previous year.
 This was due to a “planned major smelter maintenance campaign.”
-The maintenance has since been completed and the mine has resumed production, with a ramp up leading towards full production rates in March.
+The maintenance has since been completed and the mine has resumed production.

 6. Congo (Kinshasa)

 Copper production in the Congo increased slightly from 846,000 MT in 2016 to 850,000 MT in 2017.
 The Katanga mine, which is operated by Glencore (LSE:GLEN), is one of the Congo’s major copper producers.
 It suspended its copper production in 2015 due to low copper prices, but resumed production in December 2017.

 The resumption has many market watchers hoping for high copper production numbers in 2018, with Glencore’s CFO predicting that the mine will put out 150,000 tonnes of copper this year and 300,000 tonnes in 2019.
 That would be a large contribution to the Congo’s overall numbers for the year.